 ज्ञेयस्य हि परं तत्त्वं यः प्रकाशात्मकः शिवः।

 My commentary: prakāśa is a very difficult term to translate, but we must understand it because it is the essence of Śiva-nature, according to Abhinava.
 The meanings of the word include: (adj.) visible, shining, apparent, manifest; out in the open, public; (noun) light, splendor; manifestation; expansion, diffusion.
 The meanings here group around two distinct concepts in English: light, on the one hand, and appearance/manifestation on the other.
 These are not distinct in Sanskrit.
-We can understand the connection between them by considering the fact that only when something is illuminated does its existence become apparent (at least to our visual sense, and 'illumination' must here be understood metaphorically).
+We can understand the connection between them by considering the fact that only when something is illuminated does its existence become apparent (at least to our visual sense, and ‘illumination’ must here be understood metaphorically).
 Light becomes, then, the central metaphor for Awareness in nondual Tantrik philosophy.
-This is a felicitous choice of metaphor, because it correctly implies that the whole of manifest reality consists of various forms of energy.
+This is a felicitous choice of metaphor, because it correctly implies that the whole of manifest reality within the field of awareness (i.e., the sum total experiences of all conscious beings) consists of nothing but various forms of energy.
 We can translate prakāśa in the current context as “the Light of Manifestation,” “the Light of Creation,” or even “the Light of Awareness,” since we already understand that it is Awareness that manifests all things and states of being.

 For even one whose whim is to refute everything exists in just such a way (i.e., as a manifestation of the Light of Awareness) when he denies that cognition implies a self, saying “It does not appear (bhāsate) so to me!” || 56